![]() deutsches Glossar |

 logical objects connected to each other in form of the track layout.

-A switching method in which the cars run down a gradient driven by
+A shunting method in which vehicles run down a gradient driven by

 gravity into their classification

-tracks. (see also: FLAT SWITCHING, HUMP YARD, GRAVITY
+tracks. (see also: FLAT SHUNTING, HUMP YARD, GRAVITY

 YARD)